The $1$d nonlinear Schr\"odinger equation with a weighted $L^1$ potential

 It also possible to consider less regular data $u_{0}\in L^{2,1}(\mathbb{R})$, in which case one would use instead

 It is easy to establish the $L^{2}$ and $H^{1}$ bounds from the conservation laws and Strichartz estimates.

-Using the local theory, and for the sake of convenience, we consider the solution for $t=1$.
+Using the local theory, and for the sake of convenience, we consider the solution starting at $t=1$.
 Taking the distorted Fourier transform and using Duhamel's formula, in terms of the profile we can write

 where